After going through years of medical school – you’re an expert in medical lingo.

 After all, you’re a competent doctor who can take care of yourself, right?

 Not so fast.
-It’s true that you’re very intelligent and competent at your job, but you didn’t go to law school.
+It’s true that you’re very intelligent and competent at your job, but remember that you didn’t go to any law school.

 I wouldn’t advise individuals based on their health issues just like you wouldn’t advise them on their legal issues.
 So why try and take care of such an important document alone?